KennedyIDK/bash-scripts/obsidian-scripts/obs_sortspace/README.md

 All it does is append text you have selected to the end of a note in Obsdian, preceeded by a blank line.
 I find it useful for quickly adding to Obsidian without having to switch windows.

-It is intended to bound to a system hotkey.
+It is intended to be bound to a system hotkey.

 ## Prerequisites